Semi-Dynamic Load Balancing: Efficient Distributed Learning in Non-Dedicated Environments: Background and Motivation

-\textbf{Training process of deep learning models.} Deep learning (DL) \cite{LeCun15a} has dramatically improved the state-of- the-art in many domains such as computer vision \cite{Krizhevsky12a,Farabet13a} and natural language processing \cite{Collobert11a,Sutskever14a}.
-Given a neural network model, the goal of DL training is to find the model parameters $\omega^\star$ that minimizes the loss function $L(\omega)$ over the entire training dataset, i.e.,
+\textbf{Basics of Machine Learning.} Given a machine learning (ML) model, the objective of model training process is to find the \emph{model parameters} $\omega^\star$ that can minimize the \emph{loss function} $L(\omega)$ over the labeled training dataset $S$, i.e.,